Lailloken/Lailloken-UI/README.md

 ### Scanning
 A corrupt or outdated installation of AutoHotkey on your system may cause the tool to not work, without showing any signs of error.
 Telltale signs of this include:
 - you have just completed training the tool, but during the following scan the tool immediately asks you to do it again
-- the img\Recognition\XXXXp\Archnemesis (v1.20.2+: accessible via shift-clicking the SCAN-button) folder contains image files that clearly show the CENTER of the archnemesis icons and have coherent file names
+- the img\Recognition\XXXXp\Archnemesis (accessible via right-clicking the ?-icon) folder contains image files that clearly show the CENTER of the archnemesis icons and have coherent file names
 <br>

 ### Resolutions